cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-07-15-i- am-switching-to-python-and-actually-liking-it.md

 published: true
 ---

-I've started to write more [Python.org](https://www.python.org/) code around 6 months ago.
+I started to write more [Python](https://www.python.org/) code around 6 months ago.
 Why?
 Because of AI, obviously.
 It's clear (to me) that big ~~money~~ opportunities are all over AI these days.
 And guess what’s the de facto programming language for AI?
-Yep, it’s that one.
+Yep, it’s the sneaky one.

 I had used Python before, but only for small scripts.
 For example, [this script](https://github.com/cesarsotovalero/cesarsotovalero.github.io/blob/1fb2efe0577719a72fdf7d5bdf2a8d4d51ee58c5/scripts/fetch_all_youtube_videos.py) scrapes metadata from all the YouTube videos on my channel to create [this](https://github.com/cesarsotovalero/cesarsotovalero.github.io/blob/1fb2efe0577719a72fdf7d5bdf2a8d4d51ee58c5/_data/youtube-videos.json) JSON file, which I later use to nicely display [on a static page](https://www.cesarsotovalero.net/youtube) of this website.